tadejow/klausmeier-model/README.md

-# Numerical Analysis of the Klausmeier Vegetation Model with Non-local Dispersal
+### Numerical Analysis of the Klausmeier Vegetation Model with Non-local Dispersal in Finite Habitat Surrounded by Desert

 This repository contains the Julia code for the numerical analysis of the Klausmeier vegetation model, extended to include non-local dispersal on finite, one-dimensional domains.
 The project investigates critical patch sizes for vegetation survival and explores the complex bifurcation structures that emerge under different dispersal strategies.